teodorlu/multipong/README.md

 - `multipong.py` is a distributed version of the classic Pong
 - `cycle.py` sends a message around a group of micro:bits in a cycle.

-Clients autoconnect to an existing message sending a hello-message when the chip is reset.
+Clients autoconnect to an existing pool by sending a hello-message when the chip is reset.
 This hello triggers a reponse from existing clients, resulting in every client knowing what other clients are present; and thereby being able to send a ball over to a different, random client.